corkami/collisions/README.md

 # Exploitations

-Identical prefix collisions is usually seen as (very) limited, but chosen prefix is time consuming.
+Identical prefix collisions is usually seen as (very) limited, but chosen-prefix is time consuming.

-Another approach is to craft re-usable prefixes via either identical-prefix attack such as UniColl - or chosen prefix to overcome some limitations - but re-use that prefix pair in combinations with 2 payloads like a classic identical prefix attack.
+Another approach is to craft re-usable prefixes via either identical-prefix attack such as UniColl - or chosen-prefix to overcome some limitations - but re-use that prefix pair in combinations with two payloads like a classic identical prefix attack.

-Once the prefix pair has been computed, it makes colliding 2 contents instant: it's just a matter of massaging file data (according to specific file formats) so that it fits the file formats specifications and the precomputed prefix requirements.
+Once the prefix pair has been computed, it makes colliding two contents instant: it's just a matter of massaging file data (according to specific file formats) so that it fits the file formats specifications and the precomputed prefix requirements.

 ## Standard strategy

-Classic collisions of 2 valid files with the same file type.
+Classic collisions of two valid files with the same file type.

 ### JPG